Saran-nns/Neurogenesis/README.md

 6. Decomposing the local arrow of time in interacting systems https://arxiv.org/pdf/2112.14721.pdf Study entropy production and the arrow of time.
 Treating each variable independently leads to overestimate.
 Time revesibility?

+# GoalsÖ

+1. Modelling neurogenesis and apoptosis in deep self organizing recurrent networks
+2. Alleviate catastrophic forgetting in continuos learning
+3. Enable models to expand to multi-task learning:

+TODOÖ
+1. Why we need neurogenesis in SORN?
+    a.
+Network size vs Number of active synapses vs Network performance in sequence learning
+    b.
+Investigate and identify document how and why catastrophic forgetting occuring.
+    b.
+Observe dynamic memory and adaptation strategies. https://www.nature.com/articles/s41467-021-25858-z
+2. Add new neurons at random time intervals and repeat step 1.
+3.